johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

 Storing the *w* component is convenient because we don't need to constantly add it to the vector when transforming it by a 4x4 matrix.
-Some people would introduce distcint point and vector types, but I don't think that's worth the trouble; it would just complicate the code too much for dubious benefits.
-It's a bit unclear to me at this point whether storing vectors as 3 floats instead of 4 would actually save anything, as I guess they'd need to be aligned to even addresses anyway.
-But we'll get to that part at the later optimisation stages.
-Let's just get something on the screen first!
+Some people would introduce distinct point and vector types, but I don't think that's worth the trouble; it would just complicate the code too much for dubious benefits.

 Finally, the following checks can be useful when debugging with asserts (these could probably be improved by using an epsilon for the equality checks):